 What industries are using chatbots?

-Every industry will benefit from a chatbot.
+Every industry will leverage the chatbot benefits.
 Some of the larger industries are already spending a huge amount of resources to add chatbots to their websites and social platforms.
 For example, Amazon has over 1000 engineers working on chatbots, artificial intelligence and machine learning for all of their services.
-The chart below shows some of the major industries and their projected growth.

 This does not mean you have to spend a lot of money on a chatbot.
 A simple chatbot can be built for a site for $30 a month, or a complete chatbot system with maintenance for $500 a month.
 Over time as you collect data, you can expand on the intelligence of the bot to answer more questions or generate different types of leads and sales.